alkobtan-OR/pslp/README.md

 ### Explanation

+The first two lines of the instance defines $T = 4, S = 3$ and $N = 12$.
+The thrid line list the items in the order of their arrival order.

 ##### Arrival order (instance)
 ```
 [7] <-- [11] <-- [8] <-- [3] <-- [10] <-- [1] <-- [2] <-- [9] <-- [6] <-- [12] <-- [4] <-- [5]
 ```

+Regarding the solution file, $u$ can be converted into the following storage bay.

 ##### Storage bay (solution)
 ```